 Because mesothelioma takes between 20 and 50 years to develop after exposure to asbestos has occurred, and the various symptoms of the disease are often associated with other illnesses, it can be difficult to diagnose.
 This is especially true in the early stages of mesothelioma – people experiencing symptoms attribute them to some other ailment and delay seeking treatment.

 If you have been exposed to asbestos and are experiencing any symptoms associated with mesothelioma, you should be evaluated by a physician immediately.
-The Mesothelioma Help Center can help you locate a qualified doctor, or you can speak to a nurse directly if you have questions or concerns.
+The Mesothelioma Help Center can help you locate a qualified doctor.

 To determine whether you have mesothelioma, your doctor will first conduct a thorough physical exam and ask about possible asbestos exposure in the past.
 The exam will include a check for lumps or other unusual signs such as pleural effusion or breathing problems.
 If further tests are warranted, the next step will usually be an imaging study, either an x-ray, computerized tomography (CT) scan, magnetic resonance imaging (MRI) or PET scan.
 If abnormalities are present, further imaging tests may be done to determine whether mesothelioma or another disease is causing your signs and symptoms.